What is Shore Diving? – Considerations for Shore Divers

 When you dive off a boat, finding your way back to it doesn’t require any special planning.
 However, the shore isn’t as predictable as your dive boat.

-You will need to locate a safe entry and exit point that doesn’t have too many jagged rocks or too much surf.
-Speak to experienced divers beforehand to find the ideal entry and exit points from the shore.
+You will need to locate safe entries and exits that don’t have too many jagged rocks or too much surf at the dive sites.
+Speak to experienced divers or staff at a dive center beforehand to find the ideal entry point and exit point from the shore.
 When you’re exiting the water, swim back to the beach with the waves.

-Consider marking your entry and exit points before your dive with a dive flag.
+Consider marking your entry point and exit point before your dive with a dive flag.
 It’ll be easy to find when you come up from underwater and you won’t have to tread water trying to find the place you wanted to use to get back to shore.

 Be Aware of Low/High Tides